 What is the Principle of Spectroscopy?

 Spectroscopy is the study of the interaction between matter and radiation.
 When the light has been absorbed by the molecule there is some change in the behaviors of the molecule observed.
 These behaviors and their effects are going to study in this blog.
+We will also learn some basic concepts relevant to this.

 The word spectroscopy is derived from two different words: spectrum is a Latin word it means image and skopia is a Greek word that means observation.